dluisnothere/CIS565-FinalProject-Hw3Extension/README.md

 ## Introduction and Motivation

 In 3D rendering, Pathtracing is a technique that generates realistic looking scenes/images by simulating light ray bounces.
 To that effect, SAR simulation works very similarly.
 Both processes cast rays from a starting point: In path tracing, the pinhole camera; In SAR simulation, the antenna which emits waves.
 This means operations on the SAR simulator are embarrassingly parallel.
+Our team lends our knowledge of GPU-based raytracing to better understand and implement a project for RADAR.
+Our hope is that this can contribute to developing more open-source SAR simulators that can be helpful for aircraft/vehicle designers.
+We also hope that these outputs can be used as easy data-gathering for any AI-based image-recognition for the typically blurry images produced by real SARs.

+_BEST FINAL RENDER/IMAGE GALLERY GOES HERE_

+_GLTF CREDITS GO HERE_

 ## Background: Synthetic Aperture Radar

-_GLTF CREDITS GO HERE_

 ## Scene File Description